verdi327/bettr-client/README.md

 # Bettr Client
 Fitness training simplified.
 Automatically generate 12 week training programs individualized to your training level, sex and training availability.

 This repo is the front-end client, built in React.
-You can see the app live at `https://bettr.fit`
+You can see the app live at [https://bettr.fit](https://bettr.fit)

+The app is meant for mobile use, but will still scale for desktop viewing.

 ## Introduction